 Marigny & Bywater

 Shake Sugary – Like its treats, even the outside of Shake Sugary looks enticing.
 Their regular menu features sweets like vegan and gluten-free tarts (made with seasonal fruit), Key lime pie, cheesecake, ginger molasses cookies, and vegan peanut butter bars.
-Plus, they have a wide variety of cakes available for special order and a Thanksgiving menu including sweet potato praline pie, pumpkin gingersnap pie, pumpkin roll with maple cream cheese filling, and pumpkin spice loaves (Thanksgiving order deadline is Nov.
-21).
+Plus, they have a wide variety of cakes available for special order including traditional and vegan king cakes.
 3304 St. Claude Ave.

 New Orleans East

-Dong Phong – This bakery is a short but worthwhile drive outside of the heart of the city.
-A staple among the Vietnamese community for decades, Duong Phong has finally received wider acclaim in recent years.
+Dong Phong – This bakery is a short but worthwhile drive to New Orleans East.
+A staple among the Vietnamese community for decades, Dong Phong has finally received wider acclaim in recent years, including being named as one of the James Beard Award Foundation’s “America’s Classics” most recently.
 The bakery menu includes both familiar and more exotic items, which highlight the rich Vietnamese culture, such as milk breads, steamed banana with sticky rice, mochi, yuca pies, flan, Chinese rice wafers, moon cakes, and Vietnamese dessert cups.
 Cakes are also available to order.
 14207 Chef Menteur Hwy.